lucas-ko/MicrosoftCloudNotes/EntraID-SmartLockout.md

 The secret lies in clever management of account metadata responsible for lockout:
 - each Entra ID user account has two separate lockout counters;
-- each lockout counter is assigned to a specific location - either "unfamiliar" or "familiar" one;
+- each lockout counter is assigned to a specific location - either "unknown" or "familiar" one;
-- "familiar" location keeps track of IP address ranges from which user has successfully authenticated in the past<sup>*</sup>, everything else is "unfamiliar".
+- "familiar" location keeps track of IP address ranges from which user has successfully authenticated in the past<sup>*</sup>, everything else is "unknown".

 <sup>* \- the period of observation is not disclosed but it is fair to assume 30-90 days</sup>